evanlissoos/OISC/README.md

     ¯\_(ツ)_/¯
 * Verilog implementation:
     What happens when you throw HDL on top of this?
 I'm not sure I really want to find out...
+* Burn it all to the ground:
+    :fire:

 ## FAQ
 ##### Why did you use C++?